martrewes/CompleteLightsOutProject/LightsOutProgress.md

 So I am starting to play around with the circuit idea.
 As I have never used addressable RGB led's before, I thought best to use an online simulator whilst I was waiting for them to arrive.
 (I will be using an ESP32 based board, however as I am just experimenting I am using an UNO online)
 ![img](imgs/CircuitExperiments.jpg)

 I have also done some rudimentary code along side this in the simulator to get a feel for how it works.
 So far I am just reading the colour of the LED, reporting it, and then changing it to another colour, rinse and repeat.
+I only plan to use green and red for this project.

 ```c++
 #include <Adafruit_NeoPixel.h>